kinode-dao/kinode-book/src/kit/boot-fake-node.md

 ### `--network-router-port`

 Run the fake node network router on this port; defaults to `9001`.
-Additional fake nodes must point to the same port to co.ost to the fake node network.
+Additional fake nodes must point to the same port to connect to the fake node network.

 ### `--rpc`